-Cephas is the founder and photographer of the 56 Black Men movement and Drummer Boy Studios he previously studied architecture and has been doing business for around 11 years.
+Cephas is the founder and photographer behind the groundbreaking 56 Black Men movement and Drummer Boy Studios.
+He previously studied architecture and started his first business 11 years ago.

-After taking a series of portrait photographs of 56 Black Men in hoodies, he launched '56 Black Men' as a campaign in the UK focusing on changing the narrative of black men in the media as an introduction to a much wider conversation.
+After taking a series of portrait photographs of 56 Black Men in hoodies, he launched '56 Black Men' as a campaign in the UK to change the narrative regarding black men in the media and as an introduction to a much wider conversation.

-Since he launched 56 Black Men on the 23rd of December 2018, the campaign took off and has since been featured by The Guardian, Channel 5, Sky News, BBC, Metro, Aljazeera amongst others, creating both a local and global impact.
+Since launching the campaign on the 23rd of December 2018, it has had both a local and global impact, and has since been featured in The Guardian and Metro, on Channel 5, Sky News, BBC and Aljazeera amongst others, creating both a local and global impact.

-Despite this, he was still facing opposition from people in authority and not being spotlighted for the positive work being done.
+Despite this, he was still facing opposition from people in the local council office and not being supported with the positive work being done.
 This pushed him to think about how many more black men are doing great things but are never heard or spotlighted.
 Cephas started to question further, why is it that things like this never make headline news?
 And why the prevailing headline news about black men was always surrounding knife crime or violence.
 As a result he decided to create the 56 Black Men campaign to challenge the negative stereotypes of black men in the media and spotlight positive achievements of the black men in the series.

-Over the years Cephas has been instrumental in galvanising support for his business' from key partners and senior contacts including FTSE 100 Companies, GLA, The Guardian, Somerset House, Clear Channel and others.
+In recent years Cephas has been successful in galvanising support for his businesses from key partners and senior contacts including companies such as Accenture, EY and Clear Channel and people such as, Paul Polman (Ex CEO of Unilever), Simon Pegg and others.